panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 * avoid the usage of sparse arrays

 *What's your opinion about `undefined` in JavaScript?
-Feel free to write a comment bellow!*
+Feel free to write a comment below!*